Tallinn: Pirita

+Transport

 City transport

-The city operates a system of bus (73 lines), tram (4 lines) and trolley-bus (4 lines) routes to all districts; the 33 km long tram system is the only tram network in Estonia.
+The city operates a system of bus (73 lines), tram (5 lines) and trolley-bus (4 lines) routes to all districts; the 33 km long tram system is the only tram network in Estonia.
 A flat-fare system is used.
 The ticket-system is based on prepaid RFID cards available in kiosks and post offices.
 In January 2013, Tallinn became the first European capital to offer a fare-free service on buses, trams and trolleybuses within the city limits.
 This service is available to residents who register with the municipality.

+Tallinn offers a wide range of smart mobility options, with extensive free-floating fleets of e-scooters, e-bikes, bikes, and cars available for rent throughout the city.

 Air

 The Lennart Meri Tallinn Airport is about 4 km from Town Hall square (Raekoja plats).
 There is a tram (Line Number: 4) and local bus connection between the airport and the edge of the city centre (bus no. 2).
 The nearest railway station Ülemiste is only 1.5 km from the airport.
 The construction of the new section of the airport began in 2007 and was finished in summer 2008.